Isabella of Portugal: Regency

 As Charles had planned, he appointed Isabella regent of Spain during his absence from the peninsula to lead his military campaigns and attend the administration of his other kingdoms between 1529–33 and 1537–39.
-She attended meetings of the governing councils and consulted with the ministers.
-As time passed, she took a more active role in the policy-making process, suggesting her own solutions rather than merely accepting recommendations.
+She attended meetings of the governing councils, consulted regularly with ministers, and gradually assumed a more active role in policymaking, proposing her own solutions rather than merely accepting their recommendations.
+Throughout Charles's absences, she maintained regular correspondence with the emperor, informing him of political, military, and financial developments while receiving detailed instructions on imperial affairs.
 Her husband considered her deliberations "very prudent and well thought out".

-With both civil and criminal jurisdiction, Isabella appointed Diego López de Medrano as her mayordomo mayor (High Steward), entrusting him with the organization and governance of the royal palace.
+As regent, Isabella presided over the royal councils, signed royal decrees in the king's name, supervised appointments to public offices, and oversaw matters relating to the administration of the Indies.
+With both civil and criminal jurisdiction, she appointed Diego López de Medrano as her mayordomo mayor (High Steward), entrusting him with the organization and governance of the royal household.

 Economy

 The city of Toledo served as the main revenue of the imperial court of Charles V in Castille.

-Isabella was a profound expert on the problems of the peninsular kingdoms, intransigently defending the common good to particular interests.
-At the external level, her sensible actions were decisive in the defence of the coasts of the peninsula and of North Africa, which were infested by piracy.
-This allowed the flow of precious metals and turned Spain into one of the chief sources of the imperial treasury.
-Through her regencies, she ensured that Spain remained independent of the empire's expensive military policies and thus relatively prosperous during her lifetime.
-However, Castile became integrated into Charles's empire and suffered from high inflation after her death.
-The enormous budget deficit accumulated and inflation during her husband's later reign resulted in declaring bankruptcy during the reign of their son Philip II.
+Isabella demonstrated a thorough understanding of the affairs of the peninsular kingdoms.
+Her government also coordinated the defence of the Mediterranean and Atlantic coasts against Barbary corsair raids while supporting Charles V's campaigns in Italy and North Africa through the administration of the Spanish kingdoms.
+The security of maritime trade and the arrival of precious metals from the Americas contributed to the Crown's finances, while her prudent fiscal administration helped preserve the relative prosperity of Castile during her regencies.
+Following her death, however, Castile became increasingly burdened by the financial demands of Charles's imperial wars, contributing to mounting inflation and fiscal difficulties that culminated in the bankruptcies declared during the reign of Philip II.